 The security and protection of personal information supplied to you as a user of the Site is of the highest importance and concern to Control Risks.
 We have in place all generally accepted standards of technology and operational security in order to protect personal information submitted to the Site from loss, misuse, alteration or destruction and to ensure compliance with the requirements of all applicable data protection and privacy legislation.

 Notwithstanding the arrangements set out above, unfortunately the transmission of information via the internet is not completely secure.
-Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.
+Once we have received your information, we will use strict procedures and security features to try to prevent unauthorized access.

 You have certain rights in relation to personal information we hold about you.
 Details of these rights and how to exercise them are set out below.
 We will require evidence of your identity before we are able to act on your request.

 Right of Access

 You have the right at any time to ask us for a copy of your personal information that we hold.
 Where we have good reason, and if the GDPR or other applicable data protection law permits, we can refuse your request for a copy of your personal information, or certain elements of the request (for example, if we would also be disclosing third party personal data).
 If we refuse your request or any element of it, we will provide you with our reasons for doing so.

 Right of Correction or Completion

 If personal information we hold about you is not accurate, out of date or incomplete, you have a right to have the data rectified, updated or completed.
 Therefore, please advise us of any changes to your information.
 You can let us know by contacting us using the details in the Contacts section at the bottom of this page.

 Right of Erasure